Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

 \subsection{Polynomial System Solving}

 Based on the polynomial equation system Eqs.~\eqref{eq:submatrix_4by4_pc} and~\eqref{eq:submatrix_3by3_pc}, we propose a minimal generic solver for the generalized camera and two minimal solvers for standard configurations of two-camera rigs.
-The Gr{\"o}bner basis technique can be used to find algebraic solutions to the polynomial equation system~\cite{larsson2017efficient,martyushev2022optimizing}.
-Firstly, we construct a random instance of the original equation system in a finite prime field $\mathbb{Z}_p$~\cite{lidl1997finite} or a rational field.
-This is beneficial for maintaining numerical stability and eliminating large number arithmetic during the calculation of Gr{\"o}bner basis.
-Secondly, \texttt{Macaulay~2}~\cite{grayson2002macaulay} is used to calculate Gr{\"o}bner basis.
-Finally, we use an automatic Gr{\"o}bner basis solver~\cite{larsson2017efficient} to find the solver of the polynomial equation system.
+The Gr{\"o}bner basis technique can be applied to discover algebraic solutions for the polynomial equation system~\cite{larsson2017efficient,martyushev2022optimizing}.
+Firstly, we construct a random instance of the original equation system in either a finite prime field $\mathbb{Z}_p$~\cite{lidl1997finite} or a rational field.
+This strategy helps to maintain numerical stability and avoid arithmetic with large numbers when computing Gr{\"o}bner basis.
+Secondly, \texttt{Macaulay~2}~\cite{grayson2002macaulay} is utilized for computing Gr{\"o}bner basis.
+Finally, we use an automatic Gr{\"o}bner basis solver~\cite{larsson2017efficient} to find the solution of the polynomial equation system.
 It should be noted that the polynomial equations $\mathcal{E}_1$ and $\mathcal{E}_2$ can be extended to deal with relative pose estimation for other configurations of multi-camera systems, such as with partially uncalibrated cameras and known rotation angles.